hcholab/sfkit-proxy/README.md

 peer addresses over a local SOCKS5 proxy, which:
 - Opens a long-running local UDP socket
 - Connects to a public STUN server from this socket to determine the external NAT IP and port mapping
+- Fetches default credentials from the instance metadata endpoint, if running in the cloud and auth key was not provided
-- Records this external address via **sfkit** website API
+- Records this external address via **sfkit** website API, using available credentials
 - Keeps STUN connection alive for as long as possible
 - Re-establishes connection and updates external address in case of network/server changes
-- Fetches external addresses of other peers via website API
+- Fetches external addresses of other peers via website API, using available credentials

 Further, upon a request to send/receive a TCP packet to/from a `10.0.0.0/24` address, this proxy:
 - Sends/receives TCP data destined to/sourced from an external peer address via a QUIC packet, which is: